OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/index.md

 The SNODAS Tools software is being developed by the [Open Water Foundation](http://openwaterfoundation.org) for the [Colorado Water Conservation Board](http://cdss.state.co.us).

-Background for this project is included in the [SNODAS Tools User Manual](http://software.openwaterfoundation.org/cdss-app-snodas-tools-doc-user/).
+Background for this project is included in the `SNODAS Tools User Manual`.
 Technical approach and design are discussed in the [Development Tasks / Software Design](dev-tasks/software-design/) section of this documentation.

 ## How to Use this Documentation